worldofgeese/little_bits_of_buddha/README.md

 ## Quickstart

-You can access Little Bits of Buddha at https://t.me/LittleBitsOfBuddha or visit https://app.geese.party for raw output.
+You can access Little Bits of Buddha at https://t.me/LittleBitsOfBuddha.

 ## Developing